How To Feed A Loon

 • Meanwhile, butter the cut side of the rolls/buns.
 Toast them by heating a skillet (cast-iron is great) over medium-high heat.
 Working in batches, place the rolls, butter-side down, in the hot skillet.
 Cook until toasted and nicely browned.
 Set aside.

 • Remove the roast from the oven and cut into 1 to 2-inch pieces.
-Place each chunk of meat on a baking sheet and cover with a slice of cheese.
+Place the bottom buns on a baking sheet.
+Top each with warm roast pieces and then top with slices of cheese (you may need to cut the cheese in half and then crisscross them over the meat).
 Place back into the oven until cheese melts, about 2 to 5 minutes.

-• Remove from the oven and use a spatula to place the meat onto the bottom of a toasted roll/bun.
-Top with about 2 tablespoon of onions and top with the remaining buns.
+• Remove from the oven.
+Top with about 2 tablespoon of onions, and top with the remaining buns.
 Serve at once with warmed gravy on the side for dipping.

 Notes

-The caramelized onions can be made up to 2 days in advance.
+The caramelized onions can be made up to 2 to 3 days in advance.
 Just keep in an air-tight container in the fridge until ready to use.
 Reheat in a saucepan over medium heat.

 Nutrition